 Turn Your Milk Tea into Boba Tea

-If you are a fan of boba milk tea, you can add tapioca pearls/tapioca balls (boba pearls) to the royal milk tea, which will taste just like your favorite bubble tea!
+If you are a fan of boba milk tea, add tapioca pearls (also known as tapioca balls or boba pearls) to the freshly brewed royal milk tea.
+It will taste just like your favorite bubble tea!

 Storage Tips